biankatpas/bovespa-etl-pipeline/README.md

 **5. Querying Data**

 Use Athena to run SQL queries against the refined data.
+Open your terminal in the repository's root, then run:

+`python3 -m app.services.athena.athena`

 **6. Delete AWS Resources**